 APQP was introduced in 1994 by the AIAG or Automotive Industry Action Group.
 Before then, the requirements of OEMs (in the automotive sector) were at times confusing and conflicting.
-APQP provided a common platform for planning, developing and producing a product or providing a service.
+The process provides a common platform for planning, developing and producing a product or providing a service.

-Today, the use of APQP has extended to many organizations beyond the automotive sector.
+Today, Advanced Product Quality Planning has extended to many organizations beyond the automotive sector.